Part 9: How To Answer Comprehension Questions

 Answer:

-When Atticus is explaining courage to Jem, he states that he “wanted you to see what real courage is, instead of getting the idea that courage is a man with a gun in his hand.”
+When Atticus explains courage to Jem, he states that he “wanted you to see what real courage is, instead of getting the idea that courage is a man with a gun in his hand.”
 In this statement, Atticus uses contrast and metaphor to show Jem that “real courage” is not “a man with a gun in his hand.”

 If you have a comprehension question worth 3 or more marks, you may want to include a statement that sums up and concludes your argument.